Runster/calendar/readme.md

 require_once 'calendar/calendar.php';
 ```

-Then, you have to create an instance of the calender:
+Then, you have to create an instance of the calendar:
 ```
 $calendar = new Calendar();
 ```